 Take a trip to Switzerland

 Up there in the mountains, it’s easy for the borders between countries to get a little blurred.
 If you want to mix up your rural idyll with some big-city fun, drive 45 minutes to Lugano in Switzerland.
+Maybe spend Christmas in Switzerland to experience their wonderful traditions.
 Designer shops with glittering window displays line Via Nassa and the city is also home to an impressive selection of art galleries and specialist museums.

 Visit the Duomo in Como